 You know, and I, I appreciate you saying that and I will say, I mean, I definitely learned, I learned a lot in those first 50 episodes.
-But you know, Gosh, if I just could have even learned, um, from someone else what I learned in the first 25 episodes, my life would have been better.
-Um, now, just so listeners are aware, you’ve not always been a podcast or you actually started at more traditional broadcasting.
+But you know, gosh, if I just could have even learned from someone else what I learned in the first 25 episodes, my life would have been better.
+Now, just so listeners are aware, you’ve not always been a podcast or you actually started at more traditional broadcasting.
 Talk to us about your journey from radio and traditional broadcasting to becoming really what could only be described as a podcast entrepreneur.
-So

 Mathew Passy: (04:21)

 So, as you said, I got my start in radio, I worked for a talk station here in New Jersey who worked in the newsroom, help them producing the news and weather and traffic and website and all sorts of different aspects of that.
 And while I was there, it was around 2007-2008 all of a sudden the iPhone hits the scene and podcasting goes from this really obscure technology to something that could actually be consumed with, you know, ease because you can now access podcasts directly from your phone.
 And so I turned to my boss and I say, we should, we should launch a podcast and we’ll just take a piece of the news that we do in the morning.
 You know, it’s a half-hour just news.
 We’ll take that, we’ll strip some of the daily elements, the commercials, we’ll just put that out there as a podcast.
 What do you think he’s like if it doesn’t cost me any money and it doesn’t require me to do any work, go for it.

 Dolph Goldenburg: (05:09)

 By the way, real quick, isn’t that what every boss says when you bring your great idea, if it’s revenue, sorry.
 If it’s expense neutral and you know you can, you can fit it into what you’re already doing.
 Just do it.